-The City of Lockhart and the Lockhart Economic Development Corporation (LEDC) are launching an exciting new initiative to guide the redevelopment of several key blocks near Lockhart’s historic downtown district.
+Lockhart Economic Development Corporation (LEDC) is launching an exciting new initiative to guide the redevelopment of several key blocks near Lockhart’s historic downtown district.

 The proposed redevelopment area encompasses a multi-block section of downtown located between W. San Antonio Street and W. Live Oak Street (north–south) and Guadalupe Street and S. Church Street (west–east).
 The area includes property owned by the First Lockhart Baptist Church (FLBC) and the City of Lockhart.
 Austin Community College (ACC) owns property adjacent to the project area and may join the project at a future date.